xl4kj/doc-ci-cd-workflow-playground/docs/en/functionalities.rst

 - The Wallet Instance itself;
 - A Touchpoint (e.g., a website) provided by the Wallet Provider;
-- The device’s app store, by uninstalling the Wallet Instance.
+- The device's app store, by uninstalling the Wallet Instance.

 Below are the functional and User Experience requirements that the Wallet Provider MUST guarantee via their Wallet Solution:

-- the User accesses their Wallet Instance using the previously configured unlock method or Authenticates at the Touchpoint provided by the Wallet Provider;
+- The User accesses their Wallet Instance using the previously configured unlock method or Authenticates at the Touchpoint provided by the Wallet Provider;
-- the User selects the Wallet Instance deactivation functionality;
+- The User selects the Wallet Instance deactivation functionality;
-- the User is informed that deactivating the Wallet Instance will invalidate previously obtained Electronic Attestations;
+- The User is informed that deactivating the Wallet Instance will invalidate previously obtained Electronic Attestations;
-- the User confirms the action to proceed with deactivation, or cancels the operation;
+- The User confirms the action to proceed with deactivation, or cancels the operation;
-- the User receives confirmation of successful deactivation;
+- The User receives confirmation of successful deactivation;
-- the User is notified that the Wallet Instance is inactive when logging in again;
+- The User is notified that the Wallet Instance is inactive when logging in again;
-- the User has the ability to reactivate the Wallet Instance by re-downloading the app from the app store (if uninstalled) and/or by following the activation process again.
+- The User has the ability to reactivate the Wallet Instance by re-downloading the app from the app store (if uninstalled) and/or by following the activation process again.
 For further details, please refer to the `Activation of the Wallet Instance`_ section.

 Once the Wallet Instance is reactivated, Electronic Attestations of Attributes can be re-obtained by starting the issuance or restore process again.
 For more details, please refer to sections `Issuance of Electronic Attestations of Attributes`_ and `Backup and Restore of Electronic Attestation of Attributes`_.